luckyman2123/paho.mqtt.c/README.md

 This code builds libraries which enable applications to connect to an [MQTT](http://mqtt.org) broker to publish messages, and to subscribe to topics and receive published messages.

-Synchronous and various asynchronous programming models are supported.
+<u>Synchronous and various asynchronous programming models are supported.</u>

+HiveMQ introduction to MQTT]

 ## Information About MQTT